Glass Jar Candle Holder Ideas

 This is an easy way to have candlelight in your home.
 It's fun and affordable to make so that you can save your money instead of buying a new one at the store.
 This is a wise idea for mommies out there and everyone!

-This is a guide about making a dried banana leaves candleholder.
+This is a page about making a dried banana leaves candleholder.
 Dried banana leaves can be used in a number of craft projects.

 Make a lovely autumn candle holder from a recycled jar to decorate for the season.
-This is a guide about making an autumn leaves jar candle holder.
+This is a page about making an autumn leaves jar candle holder.